NavneetKanna/dlgrad/docs/main.md

 a = Tensor.rand((2,)) # a.shape will be (1, 2)
 ```

-With the tensors created, any of the following ops can be performed on them, the table also shows which runtime supports which ops
+With the tensors created, any of the following ops can be performed on them, the table also shows which runtime supports which ops and which dimensions

 | Ops | CPU | Metal |
 | :---: | :---: | :---: |